 Our Addiction Treatment Programme

 The addiction treatment model at Smarmore Castle has been developed over 30 years by a world-renowned team of doctors and psychologists.
-We provide an intensive rehab programme which follows the 12 Steps Model, and includes:
+We provide an intensive rehab programme that follows the 12 Steps Model and includes:

 - Rapid admissions process,